 Tucked into the outer reaches of Northern Thailand is a Chinese tea village, its mud huts lining a reservoir next to the Burmese border.
 Only 44km from Mae Hong Son but a world away in feel, Ban Rak Thai (also known as Mae Aw)’s peeling mud walls and tiny tea shops seem out of place amid the pine forests of Doi Pan.
 Home to around 1,000 people of mostly Chinese descent, the sleepy village is known for its tea, with vans of curious Thai tourists making the trip for a day.
 It is strange to get a small taste of China on the Thai-Burma border, but well worth the effort to get here.
 And not just for the tea (which was delicious) but also the delicious food.
 Lunch here at a local restaurant.

 Later ride again on amazing twisty mountain roads and visit the Lod cave, which means, “cave with a stream running through”, on a bamboo raft.
 Then back on curvy roads to Pai.
 Pai.
 It’s one of the most popular destinations in Northern Thailand and despite all its Westernized ills, remains one of the must-see areas of the country.
-We stay at a charming accommodation with swimming pool near to the famous walking street.
+We stay at a charming accommodation with a swimming pool near to the famous walking street.

 Day 5.
 Rest day in Pai

 A day of leisure.
 Today we’re doing nothing at all.
 Relaxing in the pool or shopping in the town.
 Pai offering a relaxed atmosphere with a broad tourist and pretty serious backpacker scene.
-The town’s permanent residents are a seemingly harmonious mix of Western hippies, Thai rastas, and Muslims (there is a big mosque in the center of town) which gives the place a unique vibe which may be appealing to some, even if it isn’t traditional.
+The town’s permanent residents are a seemingly harmonious mix of Western hippies, Thai rastas, and Muslims (there is a big mosque in the center of town) which gives the place a unique vibe that may be appealing to some, even if it isn’t traditional.

 Laundry service possible.